BEDSORE PREVENTION INFO

 It's a good that we toss and turn in bed or move often in a chair.
 Such movement redistributes the pressure on your body from the mattress or cushion.
 If illness or injury prevents movement, pressure builds up on pressure points and local blood circulation is reduced.
 Reduced local blood flow can cause skin and underlying tissues to die, creating a bedsore / pressure sore.

 A few simple steps, can help prevent these painful, dangerous, and costly sores; reports the November 2006 issue of the "Harvard Health Letter."
 In 2006, Medicare in the US, logged nearly 323 000 cases of pressure sores as secondary diagnoses.
 The average cost of treating pressure sores was $40,381.00 in 2006 dollars.
 Obviously, it is even more now.

 Medical Sheepskin and Merino Lambswool can prevent and treat pressure sores.

 Pressure sores are painful, debilitating and unnecessary.
 Use this guide to learn about bed sores and their prevention.
 Bed sores can develop very quickly and may progress into a Stage 4 pressure ulcer; like the one shown below.
 Preventing this from happening should be of primary concern for all caregivers.
-The same products are ideal for improving the comfort level of patients who have had a hip or knee replacement.
+These same products are also helpful for improving the comfort level of people who have just had a hip or knee replacement.

 Bed sores are often first seen in the tailbone or ankle areas.